mixu/nwm/readme.md

 Nwm.js:

 - Layout decisions are done in Javascript, not C++.
-- Write your own layout, or use one of the built-in layouts:
+- Write your own layout, or use one of the built-in layouts (screenshots below)
-    - Vertical Stack Tiling (e.g. DWM's tiling)
-    - Monocle (a.k.a. fullscreen)
-    - Bottom Stack Tiling (a.k.a. wide)
-    - Grid (a.k.a fair)
 - Support for workspaces:
     - Access workspaces 0-9 via keyboard (and max int via JS)
     - Each workspace can have it's own layout